QuantEcon/python-lecture-sandpit.myst/lectures/ak2_zejin.md

 closed.plot()
 ```

-As the government accumulates asset and uses it in production, it lowers rental rate on capital and crowds out private investment.
+As the government accumulates the asset and uses it in production, the  rental rate on capital falls and  private investment falls.

 As a result,  the ratio  $-\frac{D_t}{K_t}$ of the  government asset to  physical capital used in production will increase over time